y-times-y/y/README.md

 The generated app artifacts are written to `app/dist/` and are intentionally not committed.

-## Privacy and analytics

-y keeps the coding workflow local.
-Missing-brick reports are structured and should describe the missing capability, not the user's private prompt or source code.

 ## Status

 y is under active development.
 The current focus is launch-readiness for macOS: packaging, auth, analytics, local app-state durability, and the self-modifying Modify workflow.